AmpersandJS/ampersand-dom-bindings/README.md

 ### booleanClass

 add/removes class based on boolean interpretation of property name. `name`, `yes`, or `no` can also be an array of class names where all the values will be toggled.
+If you need the opposite effect, (`false` adds class, `true` removes class), specify `opposite: true`.

 ```js
 'model.active': {